-Students with fewer than 21 quarter (14 semester) hours of transferable college credit must meet freshman admission standards.
-The following minimum academic standards are required for full admission into Life University’s Undergraduate programs.
+Applicants with fewer than 36 quarter (24 semester) hours of transferable college credit must meet freshman admission standards.
+The following are minimum freshman applicant academic standards for full admission to LIFE’s Undergraduate degree-seeking programs:

 Any applicant who only partially satisfies entrance requirements may be granted admission as a Provisional Student.
 There are four categories of Provisional Students:

-- Freshmen and transfers with fewer than 21 hours of transfer credit who do not meet minimum admission requirements and/or students who score between 750-900 on the SAT or 15-18 on the ACT.
+- Freshmen and transfers with fewer than 36 Quarter hours (24 Semester) of transfer credit who do not meet minimum admission requirements and/or students who score for ACT and/or SAT (See FRESHMAN ADMISSION REQUIREMENTS).

 - Transfer students who are not eligible to return to the last attended institution.

-- Transfer students with 21 or more quarter hours of college work with an overall GPA of less than 2.0 on a 4.0 scale.
-Life University uses earned credit hours from all colleges attended to compute the grade point average for admission to the program.
+- Transfer students with 36 Quarter hours (24 Semester) or more quarter hours of college work with an overall GPA of less than 2.0 on a 4.0 scale.

 Students are considered returning if they have been out for three quarters or more.
 After three quarters, students will need to take the following steps to be readmitted: